-Before you make your decision you'll want to educate yourself in two key areas:
+Before you make a decision about your driver's license, educate yourself in two key areas:

 - District of Columbia